 Traveling through China can bring up many questions once you cross into Hong Kong, where you might find your Mandarin phrasebook words failing you.
 That's because Hong Kong has a unique linguistic landscape, in that its official languages are English and Chinese, but the Cantonese dialect instead of Mandarin.

-Thankfully, this actually means that many more people in Hong Kong speak English than on the Mainland, making it easier to travel around if your Chinese skills are limited!
+Thankfully, this actually means that many more people in Hong Kong speak English than on the Chinese mainland, making it easier to travel around if your Chinese skills are limited!
 We'll take you through some of the reasons behind the difference, an explanation of who speaks what, and what this means for you as a traveler in Hong Kong.

 To give a bit of background on how this unique situation arose, Hong Kong was previously a British colony, and as a result English was the official language of Hong Kong from 1883 to 1974.
 It was only from 1974 that Chinese, the Cantonese dialect of Chinese, became officially recognized and experienced a comeback.